 This is one of Paso’s better-known red blends.
 It’s made from Cabernet Sauvignon with some Cab Fran and a touch of Merlot.
 The result is a complex wine with black fruit flavors with hints of cinnamon, vanilla and a toasty note from the new oak.
 But most importantly, this high alcohol wine delivers a delicious 15% ABV.

 Jaboulet Beaumes de Venise Muscat Le Chant des Griolles, Rhone, France

 If you’re looking for white wines to bring some added Holiday cheer, you might want to start with France’s Beaumes de Venise.
-These unique whites from the Rhone Valley are fortified, making them as potent as a hot climate red.
+These unique, high alcohol wines from the Rhone Valley are fortified, making them as potent as a hot climate red.
 The Jaboulet offers intense flavors of sweet tropical fruits but with a balance of acidity so that the sweetness isn’t too pronounced…and it comes in at 15% ABV.

 Taylor Fladgate 40 Year Old Tawny Port, Portugal

 If you want a truly spectacular wine to serve the in-laws–and drown any sorrows their presence might cause, this is the wine.
-One of the finest Ports money can buy, Taylor’s 40 Year Old Tawny is a high alcohol wine with extraordinary grace.
+One of the finest Ports money can buy, Taylor’s 40 Year Old Tawny is the rare high alcohol wine with extraordinary grace.
 Rich with citrus and almond flavors, its alcohol translates to richness of texture rather than heat.
 At 20% ABV, it’s a potent drink but one that provides intense pleasure with every sip.

 - Bacon Hearts – easy instructions to make heart-shaped bacon - February 3, 2023